 You can use the photo wall to prompt children to talk about their family members and to remind them that their parents will return at the end of the day.

-How teachers can help preschoolers ease their separation anxiety
+How to ease separation anxiety in preschoolers

 1. Encourage children to practice breathing exercises